-One of the major tenants of your SMS is the Safety Policy: Your employees need to know how to accomplish their assigned tasks in a safe manner.
-Your policies provide this information for them.
+One of the major tenants of your SMS is the Safety Policy.
+Your employees need to know how to accomplish their assigned tasks in a safe manner and your policies provide this information for them.
 The information is normally contained in your company manuals.
 Some examples might be your SMS manual, your General Operations manual, your Emergency Response manual, etc.…

 This leads to a critical part regarding your company manuals - Each person must take responsibility for knowing which manuals they need to use when performing their tasks.
 Additionally, they must know the contents of those manuals.
 While you are not expected to memorize each word, you do need to know where to turn when you have questions about a policy or how to complete a procedure.

 Your company also has the responsibility to maintain each manual with the most up to date policies and procedures.
 This is accomplished through the Safety Risk Management aspect of your SMS.
 Anytime a triggering event occurs within your operation, your SMS requires you to evaluate the change for any hazards.
 14 CFR Part 5.51 tells us what those triggering events are.
 It states that a certificate holder must apply safety risk management to the following:

 Identification of hazards or ineffective risk controls through the safety assurance processes in subpart D of this part.

 There is typically someone within the company assigned the task to keep each manual up to date.
 In larger operations, there might even be a Technical Publications Department that handles the entire manual system.
 I consider the person or department responsible for the upkeep of manuals as one of the most critical parts of an operation.